-$$Y{ist} = \beta_0 + \beta_1 DSRIP_s + \beta_2 Post_t + \beta_3 (DSRIP_s Post_t) + \varepsilon{ist}$$ effect of DSRIP.
+$Y{ist} = \beta_0 + \beta_1 DSRIP_s + \beta_2 Post_t + \beta_3 (DSRIP_s Post_t) + \varepsilon{ist}$

+Where Y is the outcome measure for individual i in group s and time t, DSRIP is a dummy variable for receiving care from a DSRIP provider, Post is a dummy variable for the client-specific post period, DSRIP Post is an interaction term for receiving care from a DSRIP provider in the client-specific post period, and ε is an error term. β_3 gives the treatment effect of DSRIP.
 Additional covariates may be added to determine the effect of RHP, provider type, and other provider-level or client-level characteristics.

-Where Y is the outcome measure for individual i in group s and time t, DSRIP is a dummy variable for receiving care from a DSRIP provider, Post is a dummy variable for the post period, DSRIP Post is an interaction term for receiving care from a DSRIP provider in the post period, and ε is an error term. β_3 gives the treatment

-The basic DID approach would be applied to three individual-level outcome measures within DSRIP: 1) Comprehensive Diabetes Care: Hemoglobin A1c (HbA1c) Poor Control (>9.0%), 2) Diabetes-related ED visits, and 3) Overall cost of care, as determined by paid claims and prescription drug costs.
-Importantly, the traditional DID model is a linear probability model, however individual-level outcomes associated with DSRIP may be dichotomous (e.g., diabetes control), count data with excess zeros (e.g., ED visits), or positively skewed (e.g., cost).
+The DID approach will be applied to six client-level outcome measures within DSRIP: 1) Proportion of visits to usual provider of care, 2) Interval between provider visits, 3) Testing HbA1c levels, 4) Diabetes medication management, 5) Diabetes-related ED visits, and 6) Overall cost of care, as determined by paid claims, encounters, and prescription drugs.
+Importantly, the traditional DID model is a linear probability model, however client-level outcomes associated with DSRIP may be dichotomous (e.g., testing HbA1c levels), count data with excess zeros (e.g., ED visits), or positively skewed (e.g., cost).
 These distinctions may require adjustments or corrections to the DID model.
-For example, because of known challenges involved in the application and interpretation of non-linear DID models--especially with regard to interaction terms (Athey and Imbens, 2006; Ai and Norton, 2003), linear models are often used to preserve interpretability of the treatment effect coefficient.
+For example, because of known challenges involved in the application and interpretation of non-linear DID models-especially with regard to interaction terms (Athey and Imbens, 2006; Ai and Norton, 2003), linear models are often used to preserve interpretability of the treatment effect coefficient.
 Bootstrapping adjustments can be made to correct for hetereoscedasticity and autocorrelation that arise from linear modeling under these circumstances (Bertrand et. al, 2004).
 However, other corrections or alternative models may be necessary.